StackExchange/stack-blog/_posts/2015-12-21-Bringing-Jobs-to-Stack-Overflow.md

 ##What’s changed?

-You’ll no longer need to login to a separate account on a separate site in order to use Stack Overflow Careers Jobs.
+You’ll no longer need to login to a separate account on a separate site in order to use Stack Overflow Jobs.
 This means that the family of products we’ve built with the goal of improving programmers’ lives - Q&A, Jobs, and soon-to-be Documentation -  will live side-by-side on Stack Overflow.

 Tim has already [summed up the problem](http://meta.stackoverflow.com/questions/310066/stack-overflow-serving-programmers-even-better) that this decision was designed to solve: